yegor256/blog/_drafts/_lists.md

 place: Odessa, Ukraine
 tags: java
 description: |
-  Streams from Java 8 help manipulate with collections, but they ruin the idea of objects; decorators, on the other hand, do the same in an object-oriented way.
+  Streams from Java 8 help us manipulate collections, but they ruin the idea of objects; decorators, on the other hand, do the same but in an object-oriented way.
 keywords:
   - streams API
   - decorators vs streams